Food Safety Inspections

 Indiana State Department of Health Retail Food Establishment Sanitation Requirements Title 410 IAC 7-24

-The Indiana State Department of Health Retail Food Establishment Sanitation Requirements (Title 410 IAC 7-24) are intended to minimize the possibility of foodborne illness.
+The Indiana State Department of Health Retail Food Establishment Sanitation Requirements (Title 410 IAC 7-24) is intended to minimize the possibility of foodborne illness.
 Inspections are conducted for the West Lafayette campus and satellite campuses (Calumet, N. Central, and Ft.
 Wayne) at least once per semester.
-Fraternities, sororities, co-operatives, bistros, etc. at the West Lafayette campus are inspected at least once per year.
+Greek housing, sporting events, large temporary events, and bistros, etc. at the West Lafayette campus are inspected at least once per year.
 Food service inspections results become public knowledge ten days after the inspection date and are located in the REM Environmental Health office.
 Microbial surface samples are collected once per semester from the West Lafayette campus residence hall food services.
 Results from microbial surface samples are used as a tool to measure cleaning and disinfection methods, as well as determining the quality of food items.

-Foodborne illness is relatively common and not generally life threatening, but it can seriously compromise the health of anyone with a suppressed or stressed immune system.
-Staphylococcus aureus is the most common cause of foodborne illness, Campylobacter is the second most common cause of foodborne illness, and Salmonella, the most frequently reported cause of foodborne illness.
+Foodborne illness is relatively common and not generally life threatening, but it can seriously compromise the health of young children or anyone with a suppressed or stressed immune system.
+Norovirus is the most common cause of foodborne illness; Salmonella is the most frequently reported cause of foodborne illness.
 Physical contaminants such as chemical (lighter fluid, pesticides), physical (glass, wood), or microbial (virus, bacteria, parasite) also contribute to foodborne illness.
 To prevent foodborne illness, comply with the regulations.
 For regulatory assistance visit the Indiana State Department of Health Food Protection Program web site.
-While there be sure to visit the Foodborne Illnesses Communicable Disease Facts and FBI Bacteria and Viral Charts pages as well.
+While there, be sure to visit the Foodborne Illnesses Communicable Disease Facts and FBI Bacteria and Viral Charts pages as well.

 If you are planning an event that will serve food you must complete and submit a Temporary Food Service Application.
+Your event may require you to have a Certified Food Handler or training purposes.
 Use the Foodborne Illness Report Form if you suspect you have contracted a foodborne illness.
 The following is a partial overview intended to assist in preventing foodborne illness:

 - Microbes (including pathogens) grow rapidly on food items between the temperatures 41F and 135F.
 Meat, poultry, and eggs are commonly contaminated when they arrive from the supplier; therefore, temperature control is critical for slowing or preventing microbial growth.